akshatsood2025/Vision-2.0/README.md

 <h3 align=center>Plan of Action</h3>

 1. The bot is placed on one of the starting zones (represented by black arrows on the arena). <br>
-2. An abbreviation which associate to specific colour and shape is as follows<br>
+2. Abbreviations which corresponds to a specific colour and shape are as follows<br>

 <table align=center>
    <td align="center">